Holochain Upgrade 0.4 → 0.5

 Enums in the conductor APIs are serialized differently

-The admin and app APIs have changed their serialization of enum variants with values: the value is now in its own field, and enum variant names have been normalized to snake_case.
-For instance, if you subscribe to signals in a JavaScript-based front end, a signal payload may have previously looked like this:
+The admin and app APIs have changed their serialization of enum variants with values: the variant name and value are now in type and value fields, and variant names have been normalized to snake_case.
+For instance, if you subscribe to signals in a JavaScript-based front end, you would change your signal handler like this:

 }